Beate Zschäpe: Imprisonment and accusation

-On 8 November 2011, Zschäpe tried to turn herself in to the police by a phone call, when she introduced herself saying, "Hello, this is Beate Zschäpe".
+On 8 November 2011, Zschäpe tried to turn herself in to the police by a phone call, when she introduced herself by saying, "Hello, this is Beate Zschäpe".
 She said that she was the person they had been looking for and that she was the reason why the whole city had been closed off.
 However, the policeman who had answered the call did not recognize her and said he did not know anything about such a case.
 A few hours later, Zschäpe herself arrived with her lawyer at the police station in Jena.
 Since 8 November 2011, she has been held in custody.
 On 11 November 2011, the Office of the Attorney General of Germany began investigating Zschäpe's then alleged membership of a terrorist unit.

 On 8 November 2012, one year after the series of murders became known, the Office of the Attorney General pressed charges against Zschäpe and four alleged supporters.
-As a founding member of the NSU, she was accused of having taken part in the murders of eight fellow citizens of Turkish origin and one fellow citizen of Greek origin, in the murderous attack on two police officers in Heilbronn, as well as in the attempted murders by bomb attacks of the NSU in the historic district of Cologne and in Cologne-Mülheim.
+As a founding member of the NSU, she was accused of having taken part in the murders of eight fellow citizens of Turkish origin and one fellow citizen of Greek origin, in the murderous attack on two police officers in Heilbronn, as well as in the attempted murders by bomb attacks of the NSU in the historic inner city of Cologne and in Cologne-Mülheim.

-According to the charges, the NSU was a group of three members with equal rights who committed their crimes after having coordinated their division of labor.
+According to the charges, the NSU was a group of three members with equal rights who committed their crimes after having coordinated their division of labour.
 In this process, Zschäpe is said to have had the indispensable task of giving the existence of such a terrorist unit the appearance of normality and legality by, among other things, maintaining an inconspicuous facade at their respective places of residence and by securing their joint flat as a safe haven and headquarters for their actions.
 In addition, she is said to have been "significantly responsible for the logistics of the group".

 In a fingerprint analysis, evidence of Zschäpe's DNA is said to have been found on newspaper articles about the bomb attack in Cologne and the murder of Habil Kilic.
-In addition, Zschäpe is accused of having set the apartment in Zwickau on fire, hereby having rendered herself liable for prosecution for the attempted murder of a neighbor and two craftsmen as well as for particularly serious arson.
+In addition, Zschäpe is accused of having set fire to the group's apartment in Zwickau on 4 November 2012, hereby having rendered herself liable for prosecution for the attempted murder of a neighbour and two craftsmen as well as for particularly serious arson.

 The department of public prosecution in Zwickau also investigated her because child pornography had been found on her computer.
 However, this investigation was said to have been closed, since the penalty for this would be of "no significant weight" in comparison to the penalty for the actions of which she had already been accused.